phantie/mutable-string/README.md

 # mutable-string

-basically a wrapper over array of unicode characters: fast inserts, deletions, replacements, slices, etc. supports all the `str` class methods if does not provide custom implementation itself. works for py3.7+.
+extension over array of unicode characters: fast inserts, deletions, replacements, slices, etc. supports all the `str` class methods if does not provide custom implementation itself. works for py3.7+.

 Create: